An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Methods

 \section{Methods}

 In this section, after defining the problem at hand, we introduce the proposed dataset used to train, validate and test the model, the external datasets to evaluate the generalisation capabilities of the model and the pre-processing pipeline.
-Afterwards, we describe in detail the methodology followed to create the deep learning model and to design the experiments.
+After, we describe in detail the methodology followed to create the deep learning model and to design the experiments.
 Finally, we also detail the clinical assessment and evaluation of the model.
+This section also includes a description of the two main bottlenecks that can affect this type of systems.
+The first is the difficulty of collecting data and having large amounts of data annotated by experts.
+The second, which becomes apparent only after the first bottleneck is overcame, is the difficulty of scaling these systems as we increase the size of the training data.
+Without solving the latter problem, it would be impossible to take full advantage of the benefits of collecting large amounts of data.